 Set of knives created for film.
 Original is 1095 steel, hand-ground, natural wood handle dried and sealed, with stainless hardware and copper butt-cap.
 Second is exact replica with exception of urethane rubber blade cast from the original steel version.
 An additional, not-pictured rig with identical handle and 1/4 of the blade was created to simulate stab wound effect with delivery system for fake blood.

 An illusion built to look like a commercially available desktop teleportation machine.
 Any item up to 6"x6"x6" can be made to disappear on command.
-Inside is lit with blue leds in addition to arduino controlled white led chasing and strobing effects.
+Inside is lit with blue LEDs in addition to Arduino controlled white led chasing and strobing effects.
 In addition to the machine, the drawers under the tables were custom made for the application.

 Created for Chipotle, a 14" long model of a Mechanical Crow from their 3D animated "Scarecrow" short.
 Made from styrene, acrylic, and brass.
-Has Arduino controlled eyes with a broken flicker effect as the idea was this is an early non-working protoype of what's in the short, which is also why the client chose gloss black vs. weathered matte.
-Featured in Televsion spots for their "Farmed and Dangerous" series.
+Has Arduino controlled eyes with a broken flicker effect as the idea was this is an early non-working prototype of what's in the short, which is also why the client chose gloss black vs. weathered matte.
+Featured in Television spots for their "Farmed and Dangerous" series.

 Made from an older geiger counter, designed to look like a scanning device.
 When the main switch is turned on, the green light flashes, the analog meter deflects back and forth, and the antenna dish rotates alternating directions every two seconds.
 When the red button is pressed, two sets of three red lights on either side of the unit chase from back to front.